Ireland Payroll Compliance Guide: 2026 Rules for Employers

 FAQs about Ireland payroll taxes

-What are the main income and payroll taxes employers must manage?+
+What are the main statutory deductions and payroll taxes employers must manage?+

 How often must employers report payroll details to Revenue?+

-What happens if employers miss payroll reporting deadlines?+
+What happens if employers miss payroll or pension reporting deadlines?+

-Can payroll compliance change in the middle of the year?+
+Can payroll compliance rules change in the middle of the year?+

 Is outsourcing payroll a good option for small businesses?+